Dvichi/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute pathname of the current working directory
+Display the contents of your current directory in a long format